 "You should feel when writing, not like Lord Byron on the mountain top, but like a child stringing beads in kindergarten -- happy, absorbed and quietly putting one bead on after another." ~ Brenda Ueland, Author of If You Want to Write

 There's euphoria in pushing through the hard places.
 Every writer experiences those times in his or her work when it's just not working.
 You come to the spot where you want to throw your hands in the air and wail, 'Whose idea was this anyway?'
 But you come back to your senses, sit back down, and begin to chip-chip-chip away at the rock-hard resistance until you have a breakthrough.
 It's that sweet moment you wait for -- the frisson of excitement when the joy returns with its inexplicable thrilling up and down of the spine.
 One never forgets such a moment, and you remind yourself of it the next time you're tempted to quit.

 * * * * *

 The Lord gave me a promise many years ago as I sought to find his way for my life and the work I would undertake.
 Psalm 128:2 says, "For you shall eat the fruit of the labour of your hands; happy shall you be, and it shall be well with you."
 It is only now in this season of my life that I am, more than ever, seeing the real fulfilment of those words.
-This writing work for which I am fitted by His grace -- and sent into this world to do -- what a blessing it is and what fullness of joy it holds.
+This writing work for which I am fitted by His grace and sent into this world to do is such a blessing and holds fullness of joy for me.

 Brenda C Leyland, no longer in the workforce, spends more time writing at her desk.
 Ever on the lookout for 'glimpses of heaven in unexpected places', Brenda blogs about her life at It's A Beautiful Life, and works away on various small and even one monumental writing project which she hopes will eventually turn into something bookish.